-In recent times, medical marijuana has been looked at as a possible tinnitus treatment option.
+In modern times, medical marijuana is a possible tinnitus treatment option.
 According to one theory, tinnitus is potentially a type of sensory epilepsy caused by hyperactivity in the cochlear nucleus in the brain.
-As a result, antiepileptic drugs have been mooted as a possible treatment option.
+As a result, a potential treatment option is antiepileptic drugs.

-Although Death Bubba is a marijuana strain potentially capable of helping with tinnitus symptoms, we have to warn you to tread carefully!
+Although Death Bubba is a marijuana strain that may help with tinnitus symptoms, we have to warn you to tread carefully!
 With a THC content of up to 27%, this indica-dominant (70%) hybrid is capable of sending even the most experienced user into a different realm.
 It is a cross of Death Star and Bubba Kush, bred by Vancouver-based Sea and Sky.

-Its effects begin with a rapid and powerful energetic head high that boosts your mood, and clears the mind.
+Its effects begin with a rapid and robust, energetic head high that boosts your mood and clears the mind.
 You should also feel more energetic and motivated.
-However, the indica part of Death Bubba soon takes hold and you are swamped with a potent body high.
+However, the indica part of Death Bubba soon takes hold, and a strong body high swamps you.
 You retain the uplifting feeling but will now be eager to lie down and relax.
-It is an ideal night time strain because it helps you drift off to sleep.
+It is an ideal night-time strain because it helps you drift off to sleep.

 As insomnia is one of the negative aspects of tinnitus, Death Bubba could be a lifesaver if it proves the difference between sleepless nights and waking up well-rested and full of energy.
-It is normal for users to wake up without realizing that they just enjoyed a great night’s sleep!
-This strain is also used as a painkiller.
+It is usual for users to wake up without realizing that they just enjoyed a great night’s sleep!
+This strain is also a potential painkiller.

 2 – Candy Jack (The Cannabis Cup Winning Marijuana Strain)

-Only special strains win an award at the Cannabis Cup, and Candy Jack definitely fits into this category, having won the coveted prize.
+Only truly unique and exceptional strains win an award at the Cannabis Cup.
+Candy Jack fits into this category, having won the coveted prize.
 There is a significant difference between the potency of Candy Jack strains on the market; you could receive a strain with 15% THC or one with a whopping 27%.
 If you end up with the latter, this balanced hybrid could send you into la-la land, which is one way to alleviate tinnitus symptoms!

-Candy Jack is a cross of Skunk #1 and Jack Herer, and is the ideal strain if you need an energy boost during the day.
-It offers a tingling sensation that helps your body remain in a state of perpetual motion for hours.
-You benefit from a strong cerebral high, along with a lift in your mood, and even a boost in creativity.
+Candy Jack is a cross of Skunk #1 and Jack Herer and is the ideal strain if you need an energy boost during the day.
+It offers a tingling sensation that helps your body to remain in a state of perpetual motion for hours.
+You benefit from an intense cerebral high, along with a lift in your mood.
+You may even become more creative.

-If you have a full-time job, the tiredness you’re likely to feel is only exacerbated by the ringing noise in your ears which will certainly cause mental fatigue.
-If these long days drain you, try some Candy Jack before you start working – assuming that you’re allowed do so at your company!
+If you have a full-time job, the ringing noise in your ears exacerbates the tiredness you feel, which will undoubtedly cause mental fatigue.
+If these long days drain you, try some Candy Jack before you start working – assuming that you’re allowed to do so at your company!
 Incidentally, this marijuana strain is also used by people with eating disorders because it stimulates your appetite.
-Please don’t spend the night driving around looking for White Castle though!
+Please don’t spend the night driving around looking for White Castle, though!

 3 – Glass Slipper (The Fairytale Marijuana Strain)

 If you’re up to date on your fairy tales, you’ll probably guess that the name Glass Slipper comes from the legendary story of Cinderella.
-It is believed that this strain was originally created in the Netherlands, but was ultimately bred and grown in the United States.
-It is likely that this sativa-dominant (70%) hybrid is a cross of Pineapple and Cinderella 99.
+It is believed that this strain was created in the Netherlands, before ultimately being bred and grown in the United States.
+This sativa-dominant (70%) hybrid is likely to be a cross of Pineapple and Cinderella 99.
 With a THC content of up to 20%, Glass Slipper is a strain that commands respect.

-With a THC content of 16-20%, Mars OG could cause you to see planets and stars, but it is normally not enough to send most users into outer space.
-This heavily indica-dominant (80%) hybrid has green nugs which are covered by orange-brown hairs, but it gets its name from the fact it is a cross of OG Kush and Mars.
+With a THC content of 16-20%, Mars OG could cause you to see planets and stars!
+However, Mars OG’s THC content isn’t so astronomically high that it will send its users into outer space.
+This heavily indica-dominant (80%) hybrid has green nugs that are covered by orange-brown hairs.
+Despite its extraterrestrial look, it gets its name from a combination of its parent strain’s names; OG Kush and Mars.

 Although you feel some of the mellow cerebral high associated with sativa strains, its indica effects are significantly more powerful.
-Some users report feeling extremely sociable and happy, and even launch into a fit of giggles for no apparent reason.
+Some users report feeling extraordinarily friendly and happy and even launch into a fit of giggles for no apparent reason.
 However, Mars OG is very much an evening or night time strain because its indica effects cause intense body relaxation.
 While it won’t make you feel lazy, it is capable of relaxing you enough to ensure a good night’s sleep.

-The main issue with Mars OG from a medicinal standpoint is its propensity to help you sleep, and increase your appetite.
-It does such a good job with both that you need to ensure there is lots of food nearby.
-That way, you can eat your fill and go to sleep without waking up in the middle of the night longing for a burger and fries.
+Mars OG’s potential health benefits stem from its propensity to help you sleep and increase your appetite.
+It does such an excellent job with both that you need to ensure there is lots of food nearby.
+That way, you can eat your fill and go to sleep without waking up in the middle of the night, longing for a burger and fries.

 As you can probably guess from the name, Love Potion No. 1 is often marketed as an aphrodisiac.
-This makes it a great strain for tinnitus patients who find that their condition has sapped their energy and libido.
+This makes it an excellent strain for tinnitus patients who find that their condition has sapped their energy and libido.
 It is a sativa-dominant (70%) strain with a relatively strong THC content of 15 – 18%.

 With Love Potion No. 1, you get the best of both worlds.
-First, you get the energy boost sorely needed to get through a day, and second, you feel a sense of body relaxation without ever having a desire to remain on the sofa.
-One of the big issues associated with Tinnitus is mental/physical fatigue.
+Firstly, you get the energy boost sorely needed to get through a day.
+Secondly, you feel a sense of body relaxation without ever having a desire to remain on the sofa.
+One of the significant issues associated with tinnitus is mental and physical fatigue.
 If this is a problem for you, try Love Potion No. 1, enjoy more energy, and book a romantic evening for two!